 - Choline and Inositol.
 Two essential nutrients for the liver, part of the B complex.
 Choline is essential for liver function as a constituent of lecithin, a group of phosphorus-rich fats found in the liver which are essential for transforming fats in the body.
 Inositol works in the same way.

 - Vitamin K. Plays an important role in liver function as a co-factor in the liver synthesis of prothrombin, a blood coagulation factor, and other coagulation factors.

 - Milk Thistle and Dandelion Root.
 These herbs have a long history of being beneficial to the liver.

 By the way, if you have blood sugar concerns, both your liver and adrenal glands are involved.
-With that said, look at your stress levels and see what you can do to reduce those as well.
+Consider your stress levels and see what you can do to reduce those as well.
 Here’s to a healthy liver, a life giver!